chrissung/CSVideoReverse/README.md

 Example Project
 ---------------
 Build the XCode project at `example/CSVideoReverse.xcodeproj` to see it in action - you may want to sub in your own .mov or .mp4 file in `example/CSVideoReverse/ViewController.m`.
-At some point, I'll add a UIImagePickerController so you can simply choose from Camera Roll instead of having to reference an asset within the app bundle itself.
+At some point, I'll add a UIImagePickerController so you can simply choose from Camera Roll instead of having to reference an asset within the app bundle itself.s

-Thanks to [Nathan Rosenberg](https://github.com/pianovox) for the included test movie.

 Licenses
 --------